tcdi/plrust/doc/src/use-plrust.md

-# Creating functions with PL/Rust
+# PL/Rust Functions and Arguments

 These instructions explain how to create PostgreSQL functions using the Rust language and `plrust`.